jerquanr/jerquanr.github.io/README.md

         <br>Jerquan Brabble
         <br>Old Dominion University
         <br><br>Early Life
-<br>Ever since I was a young boy I was always interested in technology.
+<br><br>Ever since I was a young boy I was always interested in technology.
 Ever since my dad
 introduced me to the family computer in the guest bedroom.
 This was in the early days back when you could only get internet via those linksy sticks.
 I remember spending countless hours on that computer, usually just to play games, mostly minesweeper and wizard101.
 I remember